lf-lang/embedded-lab/docs/src/GettingStarted.md

 > **_Tip for VM users_**
 >
-> If you are looking for a convenient way to copy your private key onto a VM, consider using [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole).
+> If you prefer not to use `gh` for authentication and are looking for a convenient way to copy your private key onto a VM, consider using [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole).
 It is preinstalled on the [Ubuntu VM](https://vm.lf-lang.org) prepared for this course.

 ## Create your repository